GailFairley/NapierGroupF/Usecases/use-case5.md

 Three different reports segmented by area are made available to the employees.

+Reports:
+- All the capital cities in the world organised by largest population to smallest.
+- All the capital cities in a continent organised by largest population to smallest.
+- All the capital cities in a region organised by largest to smallest.

 ### Failed End Condition

 No reports are produced.